Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes

 such that $f\circ\Phi$ is the projection onto $I$ and $\Phi$ extends to a continuous function $\bar{\Phi}:Y\times \bar{I}\to f\inv\big(\bar{I}\big)$ with $\bar{I}$ being the closure of $I$~\cite{carlsson2009zigzag-realvalue}.
 It is known that $f$ is of {\it Morse type}~\cite{carlsson2009zigzag-realvalue}, meaning that each levelset $f\inv(s)$ has finitely generated homology, and there are finitely many {\it critical values}

 such that each interval $(\critval_i,\critval_{i+1})$ is regular.
-Note that critical values of $f$ can only be function values of $K$'s vertices.
+Notice that critical values of $f$ can only be function values of $K$'s vertices.

 As mentioned, levelset persistent cycles for a $\Dim$-th interval should capture the changes of $\Dim$-th homology across different critical values.
-However, some critical values may cause no change to the $\Dim$-th homology.
-Figure~\ref{fig:squeeze} illustrates such a critical value for $\Dim=2$ around which only the 1st homology changes and the 2nd homology stays the same.
+However, some critical values may cause no change to the $\Dim$-th homology. \Cref{fig:squeeze} illustrates such a critical value around which only the 1st homology changes and the 0th and 2nd homology stays the same.
 Thus, to capture the most essential variation, the persistent $\Dim$-cycles should stay the same across such critical values.
 The following definition characterizes those critical values that we are interested in:

-\begin{definition}[$\Dim$-th homologically critical value] A~critical value $\critval_i\neq-\infty,\infty$ of $f$ is called a {\it$\Dim$-th homologically critical value} (or {\it$\Dim$-th critical value} for short) if one of the two linear maps induced by inclusion is not an isomorphism:
+\opt{DCG}{ } \begin{definition}[$\Dim$-th homologically critical value] A~critical value $\critval_i\neq-\infty,\infty$ of $f$ is called {\it$\Dim$-th homologically critical} (or {\it$\Dim$-th critical} for short) if one of the two linear maps induced by inclusion is not an isomorphism: